FledgeXu/LearnOpenGLBlueprint/README.md

 ### VSCode

 For VSCode user, you need `ms-vscode.cmake-tools`, `ms-vscode.cpptools` and `twxs.cmake` those three extensions.
-When you opened this project, VSCode should tell you to install them.
+When you opened this project, VSCode should will tell you to install them.

 After opening project, you should use `>CMake: Select Configure Preset` to select build preset and `>CMake: Select Build Preset` to select target preset.